-This hike uses early 20th century mine roads to take one from the East Fork of Sycamore Creek to the West Fork, in Arizona's Mazatzal Mountains.
+Overview: This hike uses early 20th-century mine roads to take one from the East Fork of Sycamore Creek to the West Fork, in Arizona's Mazatzal Mountains.
 Why hike this jeep trail?
-Because if you don't have a high clearance, four wheel drive jeep, you won't otherwise get to see this beautiful stretch of Mazatzal country, with its green hills, narrow canyons, and one hundred year old mercury mines.
+Because if you don't have a high clearance, four-wheel-drive jeep, you won't otherwise get to see this beautiful stretch of Mazatzal country, with its green hills, narrow canyons, and one-hundred-year-old mercury mines.
 This hike also creates an optional starting point for the Cornucopia-Thicket Spring Loop and Saddle Mountain Mine Tour hikes.

-Mercury ore, in the form of cinnabar, was discovered on the West Fork of Sycamore Creek in 1911 by E.H.
+History: Mercury ore, in the form of cinnabar, was discovered on the West Fork of Sycamore Creek in 1911 by E.H.
 Bowman.
-A flurry of prospecting activity followed, resulting in the location of ten other groups of claims in the Sycamore and Slate Creek areas by 1926.
-Mercury mining continued sporadically in the area until about the 1960's.
-This hike passes by the Oneida Mine on the L&N claim group, and the Cornucopia Mine on the Robbins claim group.
+A flurry of prospecting activity followed, resulting in ten other groups of claims in the Sycamore and Slate Creek areas by 1926.
+Mercury mining continued sporadically in the area until about the 1960s.
+This hike passes by Oneida Mine on the L&N claim group and Cornucopia Mine on the Robbins claim group.

 The Cornucopia Mine was active from around 1921 to 1925.
-A camp existed near the mine at that time, consisting of a blacksmith shop and a compressor building, along with dining and bunkhouse tents for the miners.
-Little remains to be seen at the Cornucopia Mine, but the extensive tunnels at the Oneida Mine are intact and might make for an interesting exploration.
+A camp existed near the mine, consisting of a blacksmith shop and a compressor building, along with dining and bunkhouse tents for the miners.
+Little remains at the Cornucopia Mine, but the Oneida Mine's extensive tunnels are intact and might make for an interesting exploration.
 Be careful, and should you see any droplets of silvery liquid in the mine, I suggest that you do not touch them.
-Martin's cabin, which stood intact until at least the early 1980's, is gone, but the foundation remains.
+Martin's cabin, which stood intact until at least the early 1980s, is gone, but the foundation remains.

-From the road junction (33.96775 N, 111.45003 W) on Forest Road 201, Forest Road 201A (this hike) drops off the ridge top into a short side canyon of East Fork Sycamore Creek, among Arizona cypress trees and thick chaparral.
-It soon becomes apparent why hiking this road rather than driving it is the best choice, as the road negotiates massive wash outs and boulder filled creek beds.
+Hike: From the road junction (33.96775 N, 111.45003 W) on Forest Road 201, Forest Road 201A (this hike) drops off the ridge top into a short side canyon of East Fork Sycamore Creek, among Arizona cypress trees and thick chaparral.
+It soon becomes apparent why hiking this road rather than driving is the best choice, as the road negotiates massive washouts and boulder-filled creek beds.

-Emerging from the side canyon at 0.7 miles, our road arrives at the East Fork of Sycamore Creek.
+Emerging from the side canyon at 0.7-miles, our road arrives at the East Fork of Sycamore Creek.
 A spur road to the left leads a short distance to an abandoned mercury retort and what may have been the foundation of a mercury mill.
-Our road turns upstream (right) and passes over the cement pad of Chris Martin's old cabin, before crossing the creek and reaching the abandoned tunnels of the historic Oneida Mine.
+Our road turns upstream (right) and passes over Chris Martin's old cabin's cement pad, before crossing the creek and reaching the abandoned tunnels of the historic Oneida Mine.

 A left turn to follow Forest Road 25A (along the route of the Saddle Mountain Mine Tour hike) will take you to the Sunflower Mine site in just over a mile.
-A right turn follows the Cornucopia Trail #86 up the West Fork, taking you to the site of the historic Cornucopia Mine in 0.15 miles.
-Continue past the Cornucopia Mine for a half mile to tie into the route of the Cornucopia-Thicket Spring Loop hike. - Feb 14 2010 Preston the yeti
+A right turn follows the Cornucopia Trail #86 up the West Fork, taking you to the historic Cornucopia Mine location in 0.15-miles.
+Continue past the Cornucopia Mine for a half-mile to tie into the route of the Cornucopia-Thicket Spring Loop hike.